 What’s a Subrogation Claim and Can It Affect a Medical Malpractice Case?

-When filing a claim for medical malpractice in Georgia, many victims are not aware of the possibility of receiving subrogation claims.
-Most have no idea what these are and how they may affect their case.
+When filing a claim for a medical malpractice case in Georgia, many victims are not aware of the possibility of receiving subrogation claims from their health insurance.
+Most have no idea what these are and how they may affect their case, including the potential need to reimburse their health insurance provider.
 Such information is usually provided by Georgia medical malpractice lawyers during the first consultations with their clients.

 If you are preparing to file a malpractice claim, you too should consult a medical malpractice attorney and discuss the possibility of receiving a subrogation claim.
 If you do not, you may later find yourself forced to pay out most of the money you obtain as compensation to a third party.